 Oh Jesus.
 Rawr.

 Piper stared at the diamond on her finger, and back up at the man who gave it to her.
 Help me Lord, she prayed.
-Her entire soul called out.
 Her mouth opened and they both listened as nothing but air came out.

 She finished the breath with a smile and closed eyes so as not to look at the face of the thirty-something male who proposed.

 “I think.
 I don’t…this is not a good idea.
 I can’t give you what you’re looking for.”
-Her eyes opened slowly, the tips of her eyes pushing through her eyelids at the last moment as to prolong the point at which her eyes reached his.
+Her eyes opened slowly, the tips of her eyes pushing through her eyelids at the last moment as to prolong the time before her eyes reached his.

 He stared at her, eyes café au lait, lashes long and a complacent, lazy smile on his face.